watson-developer-cloud/watsonx-orchestrate-developer-toolkit/agent_knowledge/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md

   **A platinum plan with at least 4GB RAM is required in order to use the advanced ML features, such as [Elastic Learned Sparse EncodeR (ELSER)](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html)**
 * Create a service credentials from the left-side menu and find the `hostname`, `port`, `username` and `password`.
-  The credentials will be used to connect to Kibana and Watson Assistant at next steps.
+  The credentials will be used to connect to Kibana and watsonx Orchestrate at next steps.
 You can use admin userid and password as well.
   Please refer to [this doc](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-user-management&interface=ui#user-management-elasticsearch-ibm-superuser) to learn more about different user roles.